-Question: My surname is Blanchard.
+Q. My surname is Blanchard.
 I’ve traced my paternal line back to David Blanchard, born in 1822 in Vermont, but I reach a brick wall at his parents.
-I’m working with a professional researcher to find records, but should I also pursue DNA testing?
+I’m working with a professional researcher to find records to trace my paternal line, but should I also pursue DNA testing?
 If so, would it be better to use Y-DNA (I’m male) or autosomal DNA?

 The same is true of DNA testing, which in the past several years has become an essential “record type” for genealogists.
 Because DNA is a record type that might be helpful in this particular scenario, you should pursue it if at all possible.
 The question, therefore, is whether Y-DNA, autosomal DNA (atDNA), or both types of tests should be used.
 (Note that there’s no need to consider mitochondrial DNA testing because this type of DNA reflects only maternal lines.)

 When a brick wall involves the direct paternal line, you should always consider Y-DNA as a potentially relevant record type.
 Because your working hypothesis is that you inherited both your surname and your Y-DNA from David Blanchard, finding others with similar Y-DNA might help you identify the correct Blanchard family within which to search for David’s ancestors.

 The likelihood that a Y-DNA test will provide clues depends on many factors.
 An important one is whether other people related to you on your paternal line have tested their Y-DNA.
 A quick online search for a Y-DNA surname project (enter “Blanchard surname project”) will determine whether others have tested.
 If there’s a surname project with numerous participants, you’re more likely to find clues that’ll benefit your research.
 Once again, however, there’s no guarantee that Y-DNA testing will lead to clues.